 18 June 2024

 Cybersecurity is like a never-ending game of whack-a-mole.
-Staying on the top of thing is important because new flaws like CVE-2023-35036 always appear.
+It's important to stay on top of things because new flaws like CVE-2023-35036 always appear.
 This is where proactive control of vulnerabilities comes in.
 Planning is like being ready for a rainy day: if you have the right tools and methods in place, you can act quickly and effectively when vulnerabilities appear.

 Being alert is the first step.
 Don't wait until the roof falls in to do something.
 Sign up for reputable security feeds and alerts to discover new threats like CVE-2023-35036 as soon as they happen.
 Knowing things gives you power, and keeping up with them is half the fight.